Many thanks to them all for their time and expertise

 Patrick's academic achievements include an MSc in Fiscal Economics and an LLM in Tax Law, both earned from Tilburg University (the Netherlands).

-Embarking on the first decade of her career in global tax and HR consulting at PwC, Selina undertook several client secondments which ignited her passion for global specialist HR work in the corporate world.
+Embarking on her journey as an expat tax consultant on PwC’s graduate scheme, Selina undertook several client secondments which ignited her passion for global HR specialist work and her desire to move in-house.

-Selina subsequently undertook Global Mobility leadership positions at PepsiCo and Lloyd’s Register before progressing into broader Senior Group Director positions at Worley and Lumentum with global ownership of Benefits, Global Mobility, Expatriate Tax / Compliance and Strategic HR projects for both organizations.
+Selina subsequently led Global Mobility programmes at PepsiCo and Lloyd’s Register before progressing into broader Group Director roles at Worley with global ownership for Benefits, Global Mobility, Expatriate Tax / Compliance and Strategic HR projects.

-Seasoned Global Mobility professional with almost 20 years’ experience gained from various industries.
+Seasoned Global Mobility professional with almost 20 years’ experience.
 Seema has a strong ability to support senior stakeholders, cost management, strategic policy development and vendor management.

 Seema has worked across all regions throughout her career with employers from the IT, Pharmaceutical services, Legal and Energy sectors”.
 Seema is currently at Drax Power Limited where she took on the role to create a GM function through the introduction of policies, vendors and internal processes.